SophZoe/Genetic_Algorithm/README.md

 ## Customization and possible feature extension**

 The structure of the code can be extended and changed dynamically.
 In particular, the initially defined constants can be adapted according to the conditions of a new world.
-Possible adaptations include
+Possible adaptations include:

 - Changing the energy costs for movement and reproduction,
 - Agent behavior (possibly introducing agents that behave aggressively towards other agents, dynamics of the simulation (the game board could be scaled to speed up the execution time for the rounds),
 - the introduction of new genetic traits,